 Ejari has also recently introduced a smart app to make the process more efficient for both tenants and landlords.

 What is involved in the Ejari registration process?

 There are two methods when it comes to the question of how to register Ejari.
 The registration can be done either offline through one of the approved centres or online through the Ejari portal.
 Ejari offices are open from Sunday till Thursday from 9:00 am till 5:00 pm (Fri-Sat closed).
-The Ejari registration fees is AED 220 (inclusive of VAT) if you go to the approved centres and complete the process offline.
+The Ejari registration fees is AED 215 plus 5% VAT, as of April 2020, if you go to the approved centres and complete the process offline.

 How to Register Ejari Online?